tejas-2232/python-All-in-One/README.md

 * It works on only sorted set of elements.
 * while performing opearion on binary search, the total number of iterations may vary depending upon the number to be searched.

+* Let's consider following array:

 <img src="https://he-s3.s3.amazonaws.com/media/uploads/d90e6d2.png"
      alt="Markdown Monster icon"
       />

+* By using linear search, the position of element 8 will be determined in the 9th iteration.

 </p>